Kyle Eastwood: Other work

 Kyle Eastwood provided the voice of "Daddy" in "Daddy and Son" (2007) and the voice of 1980s-era DJ Andy Wright for the computer game The Movies (2005).

 He had a supporting role in the 1982 Clint Eastwood film Honkytonk Man.

 Personal life

-Eastwood has a daughter, Graylen (b.
-March 28, 1994; age 28) with Laura Gomez.
-They married in May 1995 and filed for divorce in 2005.
+In 1995, Eastwood married Laura Gomez, with whom he had a daughter.
+They later divorced.

 Eastwood married Cynthia Ramirez in September 2014 at his father's Mission Ranch Hotel in Carmel, California.